Navigation shortcuts in the Mobile Apps

 Quick Add Button

 Some performers work mainly from a pre-planned set list, but occasionally need to access a song that's not on the list.
 This could happen when taking a request or just when a different style is needed to match the mood of the show.
-Rather than switching to a different set list or to a smart list, you can use the Quick Add button in the bottom toolbar of the set list view to add a single song to the set list:
+Rather than switching to a different set list or to a smart list, you can use the Quick Add button in the top toolbar of the set list view to add a single song to the set list:

 - The Quick Add button shows an alphabetized list of all your active songs.
 You can use the first-letter shortcuts to jump through the list, or click the search button and enter a search term, which will match against all the song fields.